In Graphite & Charcoal

 Interact and get feedback on your work during class time.

-The next live sessions are Mondays 6-8 pm CST
+The next live sessions are Thursdays 6-8 pm CST

 Both pre-recorded and live demonstrations for you to watch, re-watch, and draw along with.